 I was raised in several places around the world.
-I was born in Seattle, Washington.
+I was born in Seattle, Washington, USA.
 When I was four years old, my parents and my brother and I moved to Fargo, North Dakota, for one year.
-Then we moved to the Philippine Islands for five+ years and traveled all over eastern Asia.
+Then we moved to the Philippine Islands and lived there for almost six years and traveled all over eastern Asia.
 When I was 11 years old, we left the Philippines and flew west from Manila to Taiwan, Bangkok, India, Lebanon, Greece, and Germany where we picked up a brand new Mercedes Benz my parents had ordered.
 Then we drove through Europe … Switzerland and Italy, the Vatican, France and Spain, England and Scotland.
 In the port city of Southampton on the southern coast of England, the Mercedes was put in the hold of the SS United States (the passenger steamship) and we, too, boarded that ship and crossed the Atlantic to return to the USA.
 We landed in New York, unloaded the Mercedes, and drove across the USA.
 We built a home on Whidbey Island, Washington, where I finished grade school and high school.
 I then went to college at Washington State University, Pullman, Washington.

 As a young adult in my 20’s in college and afterwards, my friends and I would go camping with small tents and sleeping bags … sleeping without any kind of mattress or padding underneath us, or minimal padding at best.
 It was a lot of fun and we spent time in gorgeous places.
 In my 30’s, I began to appreciate a little more comfort and traded sleeping on the ground outdoors for the pleasure of a nice motel or B&B or country inn.